Last major update to these pages was on 09/04/2010.

 There is now a video feature about our work building ovens on-line thanks to our local television station, KARE-11.
 This link provides access to the feature itself.
 There had been a page containing a promo for the feature, but they took that page off-line.

-The bricks have moved from Gale Woods Park to Silverwood Park, where they are used in classes on building portable brick ovens.
+The bricks were moved from Gale Woods Park to Silverwood Park, where they were used in classes on building portable brick ovens from 2010 to 2012.
+The bricks were moved back to Gale Woods in the summer of 2012, where the classes on building portable brick ovens continue.

 I’m hoping to make temporary ovens a feature of reconstruction work in parks undergoing renovation, but I have not had any takers yet.